Introduction to Central Asian Cuisine

 In large cities, there are a variety of restaurants and plenty of choice in the menu.
 Vegetarians could try manty with potatoes or pumpkin, lentil soup, plov cooked without meat, vegetarian pizza or side dishes like vegetables, potatoes, rice or pasta.

 It gets a bit tricky outside those big cities, however, as most dishes are prepared in one pot with meat.
 You’ll have a hard time in some places convincing the locals that a vegetarian dish can taste good.
 They’ve been brought up with the notion that the best flavor comes from meat and, as you’re their honored guest, will want to offer you the best food they have – which means meat!
 As a vegetarian, it’s still possible to travel through Central Asia of course, but make sure your guide and hosts are clear that you don’t wish to eat meat.
-Your travel agent can assist you with this before you leave home or during any tour your guide can assist you.
+Kalpak Travel typically arranges vegetarian meals and can assist with this either before your departure or during your tour, with your guide providing support.